David O. Russell weaves Oscar pattern from his own reinvention

 "The man who made my career what it is," Lawrence, 23, said accepting the Golden Globe award last month for her supporting role as the loopy housewife in "American Hustle," a year after she won her best actress Oscar for "Silver Linings."

-The film also won best ensemble cast at the Screen Actors Guild awards, the top honor of their peers.
+The film also won best ensemble cast at the Screen Actors Guild awards, the top honour of their peers.

 "He is an actor's director ... he is the embodiment of it," Cooper said of Russell while accepting the prize.
 "He's the reason why all of us wanted to become actors when we were children."